Research Project Descriptions

 Project Goals:

 Power consumption of digital circuits has moved to the forefront as one of the most significant problems facing system designers.
-This problem can be subdivided into two key issues: power supply limitations and heat dissipation.
-As electronic devices become more portable, circuit designers must employ low-power techniques to achieve acceptable battery lifetimes and reduce cooling costs.
+The power consumption problem can be subdivided into two key issues: power supply limitations and heat dissipation.
+As electronic devices become more portable, circuit designers must employ low-power techniques to achieve acceptable battery lifetimes.
 This project seeks to alleviate these problems by exploring low-power digital circuit design from several different angles.
 First, architectural and processing techniques will be analyzed from the power perspective.
 Second, low-power compiler and synthesis techniques will be explored in the context of the WIMS chip.
-Third, low-power circuit design techniques will be investigated in IBM’s advanced 65nm partially depleted SOI process.
-We expect this multi-faceted approach will result in ultra-low-power microcontroller design techniques that advance the state-of-the-art in mixed-signal system design.
+We expect this multi-faceted approach will result in a general purpose, ultra-low-power microcontroller, surpassing what is commercially available.

 Title: A Low-Power DSP Architecture for a Cochlear Implant System-on-a-Chip